 The reduction in the actual load relative to the previously approved load forecast is primarily driven by the impact from the expanded Industrial Conservation Initiative (ICI) program on Ontario demand.
 In September 2016, the Government of Ontario expanded the ICI program to include more than one thousand newly eligible Class A customers with monthly peak demand greater than one megawatt, down from the previous eligibility threshold of three megawatts.
 Sector restrictions were also removed so that institutional and commercial businesses became eligible to participate.
-In April 2017, the Government of Ontario further reduced the ICI threshold from 1 MW to 500 kW to make Ontario consumers/market participants in targeted manufacturing and industrial sectors eligible to opt-in to the ICI.
+In April 2017, the Government of Ontario further reduced the ICI threshold from 1 MW to 500 kW to make Ontario opt-in to the ICI.
 The reduction in peak demand driven by the new Class A customers participating in the ICI program was not reflected in Hydro One's approved load forecast for 2017 and 2018 in the Prior Proceeding.

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 27 of 49
+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 28 of 50